Sidh-Saar/Convolutional-Neural-Network/README.md

 In this project, I used a convolutional neural network to detect cats and dogs in images!

 An executable .py file can be found for each model, along with a .ipynb file to visualize the model's results on the dataset.
-The Dataset is too large to upload to Github, so a link is provided to a google drive folder with the dataset!
+The Dataset is too large to upload to Github, so a link is provided to a google drive folder with the dataset: https://drive.google.com/drive/folders/19dtOGJiJE9DnoWslN0AQGVtUpOgyMw7p?usp=sharing

 To speed up model training, Google Colab was used.